hatemr/hatemr.github.io/_posts/2019-03-09-why-did-jewel-osco-need-federal-grant_money.md

 mathjax: true
 ---

 Residents are very excited about the new Jewel Osco grocery store in Woodlawn.
 There aren't many grocery stores around, especially with Treasure Island closing a few months ago.
 People are, apparently, yearning for more options.
-Yet Jewel Osco used some money from a \$30.5 million federal grant to pay for it \footnote{Choice Neighborhoods Initiative grant from the Housing and Urban Development (HUD), spent by the nonprofit Preservation of Affordable Housing}.
+Yet Jewel Osco used some money from a \$30.5 million federal grant to pay for it.
 If consumers wanted this grocery store so badly, why did it take federal money to build it?

 * Jewel Osco will be profitable, they just don't see it.
 We know something about consumer demand that they don't.
 We need the subsidy just to get the store opened; then they'll see how profitable it is.
   * Seems unlikely that these non-profits can analyze the demand for the store more than Jewel Osco.
 Jewel Osco has analyzed many possible opening locations and knows how to do it better than a non-profit.